-This project explores the causal relationship between economic shocks and political behaviour by leveraging firm-level and employee-level administrative data from France.
+This project explores the causal relationship between economic shocks and political behaviour by leveraging firm-level and employee-level administrative data from Italy.
 Motivated by the VALPOP project and recent debates on the political consequences of globalization and structural transformation, it focuses on the effect of plant closures on the diffusion of populist narratives and voting patterns in affected localities.

 The empirical strategy relies on a series of natural experiments based on unexpected plant shutdowns.
 These closures generate exogenous variation in labour market outcomes—such as layoffs, contract termination, wage losses, and re-employment trajectories—which can then be linked to political outcomes at the municipality or department level.